LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 dependent option names are the same as the associated CMake and BLT option names, but with the ``RAJA_`` prefix added.

-The following discussion indicates which options exist in RAJA only and those which are dependent options. **Dependent options appear in the discussion with parentheses around the ``RAJA_`` prefix to indicate that the option name without the prefix can be used.**

 .. note:: RAJA uses a mix of RAJA-only options and CMake-dependent
           options that can be controlled with CMake or BLT variants.